driessenslucas/MLOps-Mushrooms-pipeline/readme_legacy.md

 <img src="./images/gradio-gui.png" alt="gradio" width="800"/>

-### 5.7 Deployment on azure kubernetes !!! (bonus)
+### 5.7 Deployment on azure kubernetes !!! bonus, not necessary

-> This step was in my eyes the whole point of this assignment, creating a full pipeline from data to webapp, that is fully automated and deployed on a kubernetes cluster
+#### This step was in my eyes the whole point of this assignment, creating a full pipeline from data to webapp, that is fully automated and deployed on a kubernetes cluster

 Kubernetes Cluster Setup

 **note:this has been barely tested since I'm limited in public ip's that azure will give me**

-As I wasn't sure if this was part of the assignment, I added this as a bonus, I deployed the api and the website on azure kubernetes (instead of on my own machine), this was done by adjusting the github actions file.
+As I wasn't sure if this was part of the assignment, I added this as a bonus, I deployed the api and the website on azure kubernetes, this was done by adjusting the github actions file.

 For this I changed my strategy a bit, I changed from working with a clusterIP + port forwarding to a loadbalancer, this way I could set up an external ip in azure and access the api and website from anywhere (I should probably added some type of auth, but since its only able to upload a picture, it should be fine).